Jesse Owens: Legacy

-Owens is widely considered one of the greatest athletes in the history of track and field.
+Owens is widely considered one of the greatest athletes in history.
 Over the course of his career, he earned nine Big Ten titles, eight NCAA titles, and six USA Track & Field titles.
-His international legacy was cemented at the Olympics, where he won gold in all four events he entered—each in Olympic record time–delivering a powerful rebuttal to Adolf Hitler's ideology of Aryan supremacy and dealt a symbolic blow to the Nazi regime's racist propaganda.
+His international legacy was cemented at the Olympics, where he won gold in all four events he entered—each in Olympic record time–delivering a powerful rebuttal to Hitler's ideology of Aryan supremacy and dealt a symbolic blow to the Nazi's racist propaganda.
 Several of his world records endured for decades, including his long jump record, which lasted 25 years, and his 100-meter dash record, which stood for 20.

-Following his athletic career, Owens experienced difficulties securing financial stability, a circumstance attributed in part to limited opportunities available to African American athletes during that period.
-Although he was celebrated for his Olympic accomplishments, he was not invited to the White House or formally recognized by the U.S. government at the time.
-Later in life, his contributions to sport and society were acknowledged through various honors, including the Presidential Medal of Freedom in 1976 and the Congressional Gold Medal posthumously in 1990.
+Following his athletic career, Owens experienced difficulties securing financial stability, a circumstance attributed in part to limited opportunities available to African Americans.
+Later in life, his contributions to sport and society were acknowledged through honors such as the Presidential Medal of Freedom in 1976 and the Congressional Gold Medal posthumously in 1990.